 3. How the light would affect everything from the first look to the ceremony to the sunset portaits… and more.

 Thus, Operation: Strike Fast.
 Strike First. was born.
-Every time we secured a wedding, instead of waiting for a wedding planner to send us a timeline or asking the bride what time she wanted her ceremony to start, we sent a custom “recommended” wedding day timeline at booking “for a smooth wedding day and the best possible light.”
+Every time we secure a wedding, instead of waiting for a wedding planner to send us a timeline or asking the bride what time she wanted her ceremony to start, we sent a custom “recommended” wedding day timeline at booking “for a smooth wedding day and the best possible light.”

 And everything changed.

-It was a win for everyone!
+It’s a win for everyone!